PE1PWR/SWR-ESP32/README.md

-SWR ESP32 TFT3.2 The software is free to use.
+SWR ESP32 TFT3.2 ( this project is under construction)
+The software is free to use.
 It is a SWR meter built with an ESP-32, ASD1115 and a tft 3.2 Touch.
 The touch is in the schematic but has not yet been used in this programming.
 Current version is 3.01 ( release V9 has a relay protection extra)

 The script was written for a TFT 3.2 320 X 240 screen.
 If you are going to use a smaller screen, the image will not be automatically adjusted.
 It is intended that this is possible in the new version.